These honey-glazed pecans are naturally sweetened and have just five ingredients, so they’re super simple to make!

 - 1 tablespoon water

-- 2 cups roughly chopped walnuts or almonds also work well
+- 2 cups pecans, roughly chopped (walnuts or almonds also work well)

 - Preheat oven to 350 degrees.